 4. Talk With Your Peers

 Competitive disclosure issues aside, it’s vital to discuss with your peers the challenges and opportunities presented by Industry 4.0.
-Regional associations, trade shows, conferences and industry communities are great forums in which to connect, share ideas, gain a sense of perspective and measure where you stand in comparison to others in your industry.
+Regional associations, virtual conferences and industry communities are great forums in which to connect, share ideas, gain a sense of perspective and measure where you stand in comparison to others in your industry.
+(See the latest Thomas industry events and webinars here.)

 I have a small group of industry peers that I regularly communicate with to share new ideas, gain insights and gather feedback.
 I try and schedule a phone call, lunch or dinner at least once a week with someone in this peer group and have found this process to be easy, valuable and enjoyable.